mvtnhan/realtime-chat-app/README.md

+# A Real-Time Chat App with React and Firebase

 An application called Chatty.
-It will allow only authenticated users to send and read messages and users can sign up by providing their email and creating a password, or by authenticating through a Google or GitHub account.
+- It allows only authenticated users to send and read messages.
+- Users can sign up by providing their email and creating a password, or by authenticating through a Google or GitHub account.